 • Heart-lung fitness was measured by the maximum amount of oxygen that 5131 Danish men could take in and use (VO2max).
 They were followed for 44 years, and 1527 (29.8 percent) developed cancers.
 The higher their fitness levels, the less likely they were to develop cancers (Br J Sports Med, 2017 Sep;51(18):1364-1369).
 In another study, heart-lung fitness in 13,949 men showed that the fitter they were, the less likely they were to suffer deaths from cancers of the lung, colon and rectum (JAMA Oncol, May 2015;1(2):231-7).

 Fitness Helps to Treat Many Types of Cancer

-Exercise is now recommended as part of the treatment for cancer by the American College of Sports Medicine, American Society of Clinical Oncology, National Comprehensive Cancer Network, American Cancer Society, Oncology Nursing Society, the Commission on Cancer, and the Cancer Foundation For Life.
-A regular exercise program reduces carcinogenic inflammation, strengthens the immune system, and improves mental processing by lowering cancer-inducing insulin-like growth factor 1, DNA damage and gene mutations, and increasing apoptosis (Exp Biol Med (Maywood), Feb 2013;27:585-6 and Br J Cancer, 2011;105:S52-73).
+Exercise is recommended as part of the treatment for cancer by the American College of Sports Medicine, American Society of Clinical Oncology, National Comprehensive Cancer Network, American Cancer Society, Oncology Nursing Society, the Commission on Cancer, and the Cancer Foundation For Life.
+A regular exercise program reduces carcinogenic inflammation, strengthens the immune system, and improves mental processing by lowering cancer-inducing insulin-like growth factor 1, DNA damage and gene mutations, and increasing apoptosis (Exp Biol Med (Maywood), Feb 2013;27:585-6; Br J Cancer, 2011;105:S52-73).